-Dom is a staple in our TriTown swim scene whether it be on deck during our winter instructional time in the pool (reminding you to “Get in the pool!
+Dom is a staple in our Tri Town swim scene whether it be on deck during our winter instructional time in the pool (reminding you to “Get in the pool!
 The water will be just as cold in 5 minutes.”, “Remember to bilateral breathe!”
 “Neutral neck positioning.”) or at the pond helping with open water techniques (“Yes, it's colder than the pool!”, “Don't forget to blow your bubbles.”).
 You can typically find Dom at most races, making sure the athletes have everything they need for their race, cheering til she's lost her voice, and post-race hugs.
 Most of the time she's yelling at Travis Wood, trying to keep him out of her hot tub.
 In the off-season you can find her skipping work to go snowshoeing or skiing.

 After watching his best friend race in the Boise Twilight Criterium Scott has been hooked on racing bikes.
 Growing up in Portland running through Forrest park and swimming competitively it was only a matter of time before he found triathlon.
-Versed in photography, video, and web design Scott develops TriTown's multimedia.
+Versed in photography, video, and web design Scott develops Tri Town's multimedia.
 Scott has also become an accomplished woodworker and helps build much of Tri Town's custom furniture and retail fixtures.